paugier/czi-joint-python-accelerators-project/proposal_details/milestones_deliverables.md

 - Presentations and tutorials in Python conferences (in particular the SciPy conference, EuroSciPy, EuroPython, etc.).

-It is a declared goal of this project to allow every simple user of Python to easily get very good performance.
-We will try to be as inclusive and accessible as possible in our communication, and listen closely to our users needs, above all (but not limited to) the ``scikit-image`` project.
+It is a declared goal of this project to allow every end user of scientific Python to easily get very good performance.
+We will try to be as inclusive and accessible as possible in our communication, and listen closely to our users' needs, above all (but not limited to) the `scikit-image` project.

 Finally, we plan to organize a workshop after the end of this grant, featuring tutorials and sprints.
 We will invite developers of libraries which could use